 Listen to the seriesA documentary on U.S. military veterans and the use of music therapy as treatment for PTSD and traumatic brain injuries, tracing the parallels between combat trauma and incarceration trauma.

-A documentary exploring the environmental conditions of home and the societal forces that perpetuate cycles of reincarceration, told through the families and communities doing the waiting.
+Watch the TrailerA documentary exploring the environmental conditions of home and the societal forces that perpetuate cycles of reincarceration, told through the families and communities doing the waiting.

 A network-powered, closed-loop reentry support platform replacing fragmented cash-based systems with accountable service delivery.
 Sky Reserve Notes, milestone-based progress, and a community expansion engine built for the justice-impacted.
 Pre-seed round open.

-EL speaks from direct experience — as someone who lived inside the system, rebuilt a life on the other side of it, and has spent over two decades studying what that experience does to the brain, the body, and the family.
+EL speaks from direct experience, as someone who lived inside the system, rebuilt a life on the other side of it, and has spent over two decades studying what that experience does to the brain, the body, and the family.

 His presentations bridge personal testimony with neuroscientific evidence, making him a uniquely compelling voice for audiences ranging from university research departments to policy conferences, prison systems, and community organizations.